s0md3v/huepy/README.md

 ```
 Easy right?
 But what if you want to print italic text?
-You can just do this
+You can simply do this
 ```python
 print italic('This string is in italic')
 ```